 Sometimes travelers need to cancel trips for the most unexpected reasons so we recommend you consider insurance to cover both diving and travel activities.
 Visit our insurance program section for a competitive price:

 North Americans, nationals of the United Kingdom and most countries in the British Commonwealth, member states of the European Union or CARICOM, and much of Central America do not require visas.
-Visas are needed if you are a national of China, Columbia, Cuba, India, Libya, Pakistan, Peru or Taiwan.
+Visas are needed if you are a national of China, Colombia, Cuba, India, Libya, Pakistan, Peru or Taiwan.

 You will need a passport valid for 6 months beyond your intended stay and a return ticket.
 Visitors are permitted to stay for up to 30 days and extensions may be granted when in the country.
 You may be asked to show that you have sufficient funds for your visit (US$ 50 per person per day), plus an onward ticket.